EdgeGallery/community/Security WG/Secure Design/Security Design Guide EN.md

 Test steps:
 1. Design user login scripts to simulate brutal login attempts, confirm the user account will be locked out.
-2. Use JMeter to simulate DOS attcck against APIs, check the operational status of the system.
+2. Use JMeter to simulate DOS attack against APIs, check the operational status of the system.

 Test tools:
 JMeter